mlflow/mlflow/docs/source/deployment/deploy-model-locally.rst

 Serving Frameworks
 ------------------
 By default, MLflow uses `Flask <https://flask.palletsprojects.com/en/1.1.x/>`_, a lightweight WSGI web application framework for Python, to serve the inference endpoint.
+However, Flask is mainly designed for a lightweight application and might not be suitable for production use cases at scale.
-Alternatively, you can use `Seldon's MLServer <https://mlserver.readthedocs.io/en/latest/>`_, which is used as the core Python inference server in Kubernetes-native frameworks like `Seldon Core <https://docs.seldon.io/projects/seldon-core/en/latest/>`_ and
+To address this gap, MLflow integrates with `MLServer <https://mlserver.readthedocs.io/en/latest/>`_ as an alternative serving engine.
+MLServer achieves higher performance and scalability by leveraging asynchronous request/response paradigm and workload offloading.
+Also MLServer is used as the core Python inference server in Kubernetes-native frameworks like `Seldon Core <https://docs.seldon.io/projects/seldon-core/en/latest/>`_ and
-`KServe (formerly known as KFServing) <https://kserve.github.io/website/>`_.
+`KServe (formerly known as KFServing) <https://kserve.github.io/website/>`_, hence which provides advanced features such as canary deployment and auto scaling out of the box.

 .. |flask-logo| raw:: html